YesselmanLab/rna_motif_library/README.md

 # Replace "8" with the number of CPU cores you want to use

 # After processing with SNAP we need to generate motif files
-python cli.py generate_motifs --threads 8
+python cli.py generate_motifs
-# Replace "8" with the number of CPU cores you want to use
+# No threading for this one

 # After generating motifs we find tertiary contacts
 python cli.py find_tertiary_contacts --threads 8